elijahr/lintball/README.md

                                          # in the working directory.
   $ lintball install-lintballrc -p foo   # Install default .lintballrc.json in
                                          # directory foo.
-  $ lintball install-tools --yes         # Autodetect tools for working
+  $ lintball install-tools               # Autodetect tools for working
-                                         # directory and install them, no
+                                         # directory and install them.
-                                         # prompt.
   $ lintball install-tools -p foo        # Autodetect tools for directory foo
                                          # and install them.
   $ lintball install-tools --all         # Install all tools.